Johnny9527/UndergraduateProject_2012/README.md

 * This repository presents a work-of-the-art auto-website generator which I designed with three other classmates from

-  my undergraduate major in 2012, and it received a high recognition by department professors.
+  my undergraduate major in 2012, and it received high recognition from our department professors.

 * As the original code has already lost by time, therefore, I can only explain the structure of it through the documentations.